frequency-chain/frequency/designdocs/batched_messages.md

 massive amounts of data, but it would still be expensive to post data of this size on chain.

-We can leverage off chain storage to make posting large message collections cheap, but we need to find a way to constrain the message types posted off chain so that message consumers know what types of data to expect.
-This document aims to explore what a system that does the above could look like.
+We can leverage off chain storage to make posting large message collections cheap.
+This document aims to explore what a system that does that could look like.

 ## Goals and Non-Goals
 This specifies how messages are to be announced on chain; what is required and